 When a DA is determined Council issues a notice of determination.
 For approved DAs the notice will detail the approved development and the conditions that must be complied with for it to be carried out.
 This can include lodging a bond with Council and only undertaking construction work during certain hours.
 For refused DAs the notice will detail the reasons why the DA was refused.
 You can search and track Council DAs by using the Camden Application Tracker.

-All persons who made a submission to a DA will be advised in writing of the decision.
+All persons who made a submission on a DA will be advised in writing of the decision.

 There are three post-determination options for applicants: